saluvalasaichandu/90DaysOfDevOps-SRE/2026/day-70/day-70-variables-loops.md

       debug:
         msg: "WARNING: This host has less than 1GB RAM"
       when: ansible_memtotal_mb < 1024

-    - name: Run only on Amazon Linux
-      debug:
-        msg: "This is an Amazon Linux machine"
-      when: ansible_distribution == "Amazon"

     - name: Run only on Ubuntu
       debug: